Quenched random mass disorder in the large N theory of vector bosons

 \section{The O(N) vector model at $N=\infty$ in $2<d<3$ spatial dimensions}

 In this section, we study the $N=\infty$ disordered O(N) vector model in Eq.~\eqref{eq:action_wf} which is of purely theoretical interest.
-In this case, the Wilson-Fisher fixed point is described by two generalized free fields: the free bosonic field $\phi$ and the singlet field $\sigma$ with their scaling dimensions equal to engineer dimensions.
+In this case, the Wilson-Fisher fixed point is described by two generalized free fields \footnote{Generalized free field is one of the CFT operators that has scaling dimension $\Delta$ different from that of free fields, i.e. $\Delta \neq \frac{d-1}{2}$.
+It has non-zero two point function with the form $\frac{1}{r^{2\Delta}}$ and vanishing higher point functions.
+The theory for single generalized free field $\Phi$ has Gaussian type of action $S= \int ~d^{d+1}r ~\Phi (-\nabla^2)^{\Delta -\frac{d+1}{2}} \Phi$. } : the free bosonic field $\phi$ and the singlet field $\sigma$ with their scaling dimensions equal to engineer dimensions.
 The coupling between them is of order $1/N$.
 Thus, as $N\rightarrow \infty$, the two sectors of operators $\{\phi^n\}$ and $\{\sigma^n\}$, made up of $\phi$, $\sigma$ and their composite operators respectively, are decoupled.
 The disorder couples to $\sigma$ and hence leaves the $\phi$ sector intact.
 We can then integrate over the $\phi$ field in Eq.~\eqref{eq:action_wf}.
 After redefining the field as $\sigma_{x,\tau} \rightarrow \frac{1}{\sqrt{N}} \sigma_{x,\tau}$, the resulting effective action is

 where the propagator of $\sigma$ in the momentum space is $G_\sigma(k,\omega)= \frac{2}{c_2} (k^2+\omega^2)^{\frac{3-d}{2}}$ with $c_2=-\frac{2^{1-2d}\pi^{\frac{2-d}{2}}}{\Gamma(\frac{d}{2})\sin \frac{\pi (d+1)}{2}}>0$, as computed in Appendix \ref{app:G_sigma}.